Version 1.3.0 • Morphulus

 | Amount | 0 – 100% | Drive intensity.
 Low values add subtle warmth; high values produce obvious distortion. |

-| Shape | 0 – 100% | Adjusts the saturation curve.
-Affects how the distortion responds to different signal levels. |
+| Shape | 0 – 100% | Mode-dependent.
+See below. |

 | Output Gain | 0.1x – 2x | Compensates for level changes caused by saturation.
 Useful for A/B comparison at matched volumes. |